Nazism in Sweden: Postwar

 The NSR experienced a resurgence during the 1950s.
 Endahl lectured throughout Europe and made ties with fascists in other countries.
 The national membership of the party rose successfully.
 In 1950 a member of the Riksdag, James Dickson of the Rightist Party (now the Moderate Party), took part in a NSR meeting.
-This success came to a halt in 1960 with the so-called "Swastika epidemic," where the painting of swastikas spread like wildfire in many countries.
+This success came to a halt in 1960 with the so-called "Swastika epidemic," where the painting of swastikas spread in many countries.
 Rabbi Nussbaum in America argued that the painting of swastikas was led by Per Engdahl from Malmö.
 Engdahl denied this and claimed the NSR was the victim of a conspiracy by the World Jewish Congress and that it was Jews themselves who were behind the swastikas.
 From the middle of the 1960s, the NSR membership and contributions dropped, and the party languished (with the exception of a few high-profile events) until the end of the 1980s when it managed to recruit new members.
 As early as 1991/92 it ceased operation, and the last issue of its magazine Vägen Framåt (The Way Forward) was published in 1992.

 In addition to the NSR, the Nordic Reich Party (NRP, Nordiska Rikspartiet) was formed in 1956 and became particularly active in the postwar years.
 It had a paramilitary faction called the National Action Group (RAG, Riksaktiongruppen), and several of its members were convicted of assaults and threats.
 In the late 1980s one of the RAG activists was selected as chair of the newly formed Sweden Democrats.

 Because of Sweden's wartime neutrality, the nation never experienced the outright bans on Nazism and propaganda of the former Axis powers.
 National Socialist parties are still allowed to campaign for office.
-A law in 1950 prohibiting incitement against ethnic groups was passed in response to the anti-semitic activities of Einar Åberg (the Lagen om hets mot folkgrupp).
+A law in 1950 prohibiting incitement against ethnic groups was passed in response to the antisemitic activities of Einar Åberg (the Lagen om hets mot folkgrupp).
 The next major legislation did not occur until 1994 when an amendment was passed making racist motivations for crimes aggravating circumstances.
 In 1996 the Swedish supreme court ruled the display of a swastika could be considered incitement.
 Also, the government won a case against Tomas Lindvist, a major producer of neo-Nazi music.
 The government set up a commission in 1997 to investigate the transfer of Nazi gold and diamonds to Sweden and the involvement of Swedish companies in the Holocaust.